Fractional CFO: What They Do and When to Hire One

 There are, of course, both positives and negatives to having someone work for such a limited amount of time.

-Hiring a fractional CFO is more budget-friendly than bringing on a full-time executive.
+How much do they cost?
+Well, a fractional CFO cost is more budget-friendly than bringing on a full-time executive.

 Instead of paying a salary plus benefits, you can budget for a set amount of hours each week or month.